Nufeen/suspicious-sierra/README.md

 ## `captiveagent`

 A captive portal is a network that forces an HTTP client to see a special web page (usually for authentication purposes) before using the Internet normally.
 A captive portal turns a Web browser into an authentication device.
-These are commonly used on wifi networks where authentication to the private network is done via a login browser page, rather than via the use of a WEP or WPA2 key, for example in some coffee shops and airports
+These are commonly used on wifi networks where authentication to the private network is done via a login browser page, rather than via the use of a WEP or WPA2 key, for example in some coffee shops and airports.

 On Apple devices, if a captive portal is identified, a special application in `/System/Library/CoreServices` called `Captive Network Assistant.app` is opened.
-This is a very limited browser, separate to Safari, with no address bar or navigation buttons
+This is a very limited browser, separate to Safari, with no address bar or navigation buttons.

 https://grpugh.wordpress.com/2014/10/29/an-undocumented-change-to-captive-network-assistant-settings-in-os-x-10-10-yosemite/